In today’s feature, we review the AMP3 which is the latest swappable amplification card built to integrate with the DX200 DAP. It is priced at $199.

 The new AMP3 is the yin to the AM2’s yang in terms of outputs.
 Whereas the AMP2 was a pure single-ended architecture amp card the AMP3 goes 100% balanced and a line-out.

 If you are sporting 2.5mm TRRS terminated balanced cables or adapters then this card will appeal to you.
 If the intent is to hook up some seriously excellent line-out power then this card will appeal to you.
-Those DX200 users sporting purely unbalanced cables then the AMP3 won’t apply unless you are considering upgrading.
+For those DX200 users sporting purely unbalanced cables then the AMP3 won’t apply unless you are considering upgrading.

 Power & Tone